-After approval from the Institutional Review Board (IRB) of NIANER, and Bangabandhu Sheikh Mujib Medical University (BSMMU).
-After taking verbal consent the researcher distributed the questionnaires to the participants by the help of the teacher.
-In the class the researcher was through the question individual participants to fill up independently.
-Questionnaires were collected by the researcher one by one.
-Then the researcher was separated the top sheet of the questionnaire from removing identification of the participant.
+After approval from the Institutional Review Board (IRB) of NIANER and BSMMU, and verbal consent from the school head.
+The researcher distributed the questionnaires to the participants by the help of the teacher.
+In the class the researcher gave the question to the individual participants to fill up independently.
+After that the researcher collected the questionnaires one by one.
+Then the researcher was separated the top sheet of the questionnaire from removing identification of the participants.